FAQ Custom Framing

 Ultra-violet light is one of the most dangerous elements that your artwork can encounter.
-It will not only cause your colors to fade to a mere shadow of their former glory, but will cause the materials themselves to begin to break down right in the frame.
+It will not only cause your colours to fade to a mere shadow of their former glory but will cause the materials themselves to begin to break down right in the frame.
 Conservation quality picture framing glass is specially formulated to protect framed works of art from the damaging effects of ultra-violet light.
-By specifying Tru Vue Conservation Series glass, you are insuring that over 97% of these most damaging light rays are filtered out before ever coming into contact with your valuables.
+By specifying Tru Vue Conservation Series glass, you are ensuring that over 97% of these most damaging light rays are filtered out before ever coming into contact with your valuables.

 2. Specify Conservation Quality Matboard

 Ordinary pulp-based matboard contains acids and lignin’s which, over a period of time, damage the artwork they come in contact with.
 When going over your artboard options with your framer, ask him or her to show you only conservation-quality artboard, such as Tru Vue UltiMat and UltiBlack.
 Conservation quality artboard is free of all acids, lignins and other impurities found in ordinary "pulp" board.
 The result is an inert or pH neutral board which will cause no damage to the artwork it encases as time goes by.